 We were only staying for one night since we planned on spending the night near Borobudur the next night.
 We had the driver drop us off in the backpacker area of Yogyakarta and eventually ended up in another crappy room.
 It wasn’t as bad as the one in Senggigi but it was another one that wasn’t worth attempting to shower in.

-The man who directed us to the hostel arranged our transport to Borobudur the next day, and that guesthouse (surprisingly the sister property of the one we stayed at the night before) was gorgeous.
+The man who directed us to the hostel arranged our transport for the next day to Borobudur, one of the main things to do near Yogyakarta, and that guesthouse (surprisingly the sister property of the one we stayed at the night before) was gorgeous.
 Our room was giant, accommodating two queen sized beds and easily could have fit a third.
 The door opened onto a porch with a few tables for dining and overlooked farmland and palm trees.
 The guesthouse only had five or six rooms, so the two guys running the place had plenty of time to hang out and talk to us and some of the other guests.

 The day we arrived, we walked about five minutes down the street to the temple.
 Borobudur is an ancient Buddhist temple with multiple levels.
 I had seen pictures but never expected it to be as big as it is.
 We paid our entry fee and an employee wrapped a sarong around each of us.
 Apparently this was mandatory for visiting the temple as we saw every single person wearing a identical one.
 Despite the heat, we climbed the stairs and explored the temple.
 Signs explained that you’re supposed to walk around each level in a clockwise direction, three times per level.
 Amanda followed tradition while I choose to just take one lap per level.